How to Design a More Appealing Veterinary Website

 • Educates current and potential new clients about the services you provide and specialize in like spay and neuter, heartworm, puppy vaccines, cat vaccines, flea and ticks, microchips, dermatology, etc.

-Read one: Writing Website Content for Beginners
+Read on: Website Content Writing for Beginners

-Have an Easy-to-Use Navigation Menu
+4. Have an Easy-to-Use Navigation Menu

-With all these elements in place, you’ll want to make sure it’s easily accessible.
+With all these elements in place, you’ll want to ensure it’s easily accessible.
 Create a simple and well-organized navigation menu.
 First, define the different sections of your veterinary website — imagine them as the signs above each aisle in a pet store.
-Here is an example of a veterinary navigation bar:

 1. Services 2.
 Online Store 3.
 Patient Center 4.
 About Us 5.
 Resources 6.
 More